fastlane/fastlane/fastlane/lib/fastlane/actions/docs/upload_to_testflight.md

 ### Import testers

 Add external testers from a CSV file.
-Create an empty `tester_import.csv` file with the following format:
+Create a file called `tester_import.csv` and fill it with the following format:

 ```no-highlight
 John,Appleseed,appleseed_john@mac.com,group-1;group-2